nimh-dsst/ndx-photostim/README.md

 <a href="https://pynwb.readthedocs.io/en/stable/software_process.html#continuous-integration">Unit and integration
-tests</a> are implemented using <a href="https://docs.pytest.org/en/7.2.x/">pytest</a>, and can be run via the command `pytest` from the root of the extension directory.
+tests</a> are implemented using <a href="https://docs.pytest.org/en/7.2.x/">pytest</a>, and can be run via the command `pytest` from the root of the extension directory (i.e., inside `nwb-photostim/src`).
 In addition, the `pytest` command will also run a test of the example code above.

 ## Documentation